Silberdrachi/gitRecipes/Asian/ramen.md

 * 1 package nori (dried seaweed), for garnish
 * Chile oil, for garnish

+## Preperation
-Add the onion, garlic, ginger, chicken broth, kimchi, soy sauce, fish sauce and sesame oil to the slow cooker.
+1. Add the onion, garlic, ginger, chicken broth, kimchi, soy sauce, fish sauce and sesame oil to the slow cooker.
 Cover and cook on low for 8 hours.

-About 30 minutes before serving, add the snow peas, lime juice and green onions to the slow cooker and stir to combine.
+1. About 30 minutes before serving, add the snow peas, lime juice and green onions to the slow cooker and stir to combine.

-When about ready to serve, cook ramen as instructed.
+1. When about ready to serve, cook ramen as instructed.
 Place noodles in individual bowls.
 Add desired broth.

-Garnish with karaage chicken, cilantro, julienned carrots, sliced jalapenos, nori.
+1. Garnish with karaage chicken, cilantro, julienned carrots, sliced jalapenos, nori.

-Add additional soy sauce, lime juice, chili oil to taste.
+1. Add additional soy sauce, lime juice, chili oil to taste.